kumahq/kuma/docs/madr/decisions/011-multizone-envoy-admin.md

 #### Advantages
 * We have a catalog of instances.
 This is quite useful information that we use later as a building block.
   For example, there was a feature request to see all Zone CP instances in Global CP GUI.
 We could compute this also on Zone CP and sync to Global CP.

-#### Disadvantages
-* In large deployment, instances can step on each other when updating `cp-instances`.
-However, updates should only happen on any change, so they should not be that frequent.

 ## Communication